IT-EXPERTS-AT/tagger/taggerlambda/README.md

 ![](tagging_architecture_cross_account_account_tags.jpg)

 The lambda function will be deployed in a management account.
-It fetches tags attached to the Service 1 account, scans the Service 1 account and applies the fetched tags to the scanning result.
+It fetches tags attached to the Service 1 account, scans the Service 1 account and applies the tags to the scanning result.
 Every tag applied to the Service 1 account will be attached to the scanned resources.
 #### Configuration
 Please specify the following ENV variables in  [template_cross_account.yml](template_cross_account.yml)